Martin P5M Marlin: U.S. Navy

+Numerous Marlins were deployed during the Cuban Missile Crisis, where the type shadowed Soviet freighters travelling to and from the island.
+While the type was routinely deployed on maritime reconnaissance missions, tracking Soviet shipping around the globe, it rarely picked up their submarines.
+Over time, the US Navy's land-based assets, such as the Lockheed P-2 Neptune and the Lockheed P-3 Orion, could travel faster, fly further, and haul greater payloads.

 The last flying boat operations of the United States Navy were Operation Market Time patrols by Patrol Squadron 40 (VP-40) during the Vietnam War.
 Maritime surveillance patrols began in February 1965 to locate small craft transporting supplies from North Vietnam to Viet Cong units in South Vietnam.
 VP-40 operated from seaplane tenders and patrolled off the Mekong Delta between Phú Quốc and Vung Tau.

 VP-40 carried out the final U.S. Navy Marlin flight, which landed on San Diego Bay in California on 6 November 1967.

 The last U.S. Navy P5M, redesignated an SP-5B in 1962, was flown to Naval Air Station Patuxent River, Maryland, on 12 July 1968 for interim storage pending construction of a display area for it at the Smithsonian Institution in Washington, D.C.
-As a display area at the Smithsonian did not materialize, the aircraft later was moved to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida, where it is was on display as of 2010.
+As a display area at the Smithsonian did not materialize, the aircraft later was moved to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida, where it was on display as of 2010.

 U.S. Coast Guard

-Seven P5M-1Gs and four P5M-2Gs were built for the United States Coast Guard for air-sea rescue service, but the Coast Guard found the planes difficult to maintain and surplus to requirements.
-They were subsequently transferred to the U.S. Navy, which redesignated them TP-5As and used them as training aircraft because they had no provision for armament.
+Seven P5M-1Gs and four P5M-2Gs were built for the United States Coast Guard (USCG) for air-sea rescue service, but the service found the flying boat difficult to maintain and surplus to requirements.
+They were subsequently transferred to the US Navy, which redesignated them TP-5As and used them as training aircraft because they had no provision for armament.

 French Navy

-The French Navy took delivery of ten former U.S. Navy Marlins between 1957 and 1959 to replace Short Sunderlands in maritime patrol service.
+The French Navy took delivery of ten former US Navy Marlins between 1957 and 1959 to replace Short Sunderlands in maritime patrol service.
 They were based at Dakar, Senegal, in West Africa.
-They were returned to the U.S. Navy in 1964.
+They were returned to the US Navy in 1964.